 - Many airports are quasi-local monopolies with steep barriers of entry

 - Supplier vs buyer concentration:

 - There are millions of fragmented crude oil buyers.
 And while the supply side is also fragmented they can coordinate themselves better on state and OPEC level.
-OPEC plus a number of other oil producers (esp Russia) have cut supplies in 2017 and thus brought inventories down and prices up (though not quite where they would want it thanks to the US shale oil with the latter being a great example for the threat of new entrants).
-But clearly, the supply side can coordinate better through higher concentration
+OPEC plus a number of other oil producers (esp Russia) have cut supplies and brought inventories down and prices up (though not quite where they would want it thanks to the US shale oil with the latter being a great example for the threat of new entrants).
+But clearly, the supply side can coordinate better when there is higher concentration

 - The airline industry had significant over-capacities and despite being higher concentrated than buyers had abysmal profits on industry-level.
 Though the buyers are not concentrated their power is being aggregated by the global distribution systems (GDS) and the online travel agencies.
 They concentrate bargaining power through providing comparisons in prices.
 These are important (but by far not the only contributors) for airfares decreasing

 - Strength of distribution channels: